T.K. Ubaid

 T.K.
 Ubaid is an Islamic writer and editor in Malayalam language.
 He has authored and translated books including Quran Bodhanam, a commentary to Quran.
 He is an editor of Islamic Encyclopedia project of Islamic publishing house, Kerala.
 He also contributed in translating 6 Volume Quran commentary Tafhim-ul-Quran to Malayalam language.
 As of July 2020, he is an editor of Prabodhanam weekly, and Malarwadi magazine.

 Early life

-Ubaid was born on 1948 at a village in Ponnani Taluk.
+He was born in 1948 in the Thaiparambil Kalathil family at Kanjiramukku village in Ponnani Taluk, as the son of I.T.C.
+Muhammad Abdulla Nisami and Aisha Hajjumma.
+His paternal grandfather, Kokkur Abdullakkutty Musliyar, and his maternal grandfathers, Panayikkulam Puthiyappila Abdur Rahman Musliyar and Veliyankode Thattangara Kuttyyamu Musliyar, were well-known religious scholars in Kerala during their time.
 Completed his education from Islamiya College, Santhapuram near Perinthalmanna.

 Career

 Uabaid started his career as sub editor of a kids magazine named Sanmargam from 1972 until he joined Prabodhanam in 1974.
 He became editor in-charge of Prabodhanam on 1977 and Executive editor in 1987.
 He also worked as Resident editor of Madhyamam Daily in the period of 1993-1994 at Kochi edition.
 From 1995, he also worked as a member of editorial board of journal, Bodhanam.
-Currently he is chief editor of Prabodhanam weekly and Malarwadi kids magazine.
+For many years, he served as the editor of the Prabodhanam weekly and the Malarvaadi children magazine.
+He is now at his home in Kanjiramukku, engaged in completing the remaining volumes of his work on Quran, 'Quran Bodhanam'.